 The driving test only tests stopping in a straight line, but that’s not like the real world.

 The bottom line is that if someone runs out just in front of you you’re going to hit the brakes and try as hard as possible to not hit them.
-On a bend, the risk of spinning off the road when braking hard is extremely high.
+On a bend, the risk of spinning off the road when braking hard at speed is extremely high.
 There’s nothing anyone can do about that – it’s the laws of physics.
-The same is true if someone flings the wheel to try and avoid something.

 Nonsense.
-TES has two full pages of information about stopping in an emergency covering defensive driving and avoidance, ABS, and the basic routine itself.
+TES is a DVSA publication and it has two full pages of information about stopping in an emergency ,covering defensive driving and avoidance, ABS, and the basic routine itself.
 What exactly do you expect them to say?

 What happens when the ABS kicks in?